 Eligibility: Children under 18 diagnosed with an Emotional Disturbance (ED) or meet criteria for Severe Emotional Disturbances (SED) and adults ages 18-20 diagnosed with Mental Illness (MI) or meet criteria for Serious and Persistent Mental Illness (SPMI).

-SPCC works with individuals using a sexual health, strength-based, and Good Lives Framework.
-SPCC uses current and motivational strategies to work through denial and fear around being involved in treatment and opening up.
-St. Peter Counseling Center provides an extensive psychosexual assessment.
+Hoffmann Counseling Services works with individuals using a sexual health, strength-based, and Good Lives Framework.
+Hoffmann Counseling Services uses current and motivational strategies to work through denial and fear around being involved in treatment and opening up.
+Hoffmann Counseling Services provides an extensive psychosexual assessment.
 Components of the assessment include: mental status exam, history of trauma, mental health, substance abuse, and other significant developmental issues, sexual history (interview and review of collateral data necessitating the assessment), re-offense risk assessments (ERASOR, JSOAP, Static-99R, and Stable-2007), personality, behavioral, and sexual adjustment assessments, and a recommendation of treatment needs based on the results of the assessment.

 Services included in the Sex-Specific Treatment Program: